 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's basic financial statements.
 The schedule of compensation, benefits and other payments to Agency Head or Chief Executive Officer are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 This schedule is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and to prepare the basic financial statements or to the basic financial statements themselves, and other records used to prepare the basic financial statements attements themselves, and other additional procedures in accordance with auditing standard generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standard generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.